New Big Money Means Fiserv Inc. (FISV) Investors Could Reap Benefit

 Fiserv Inc. (FISV) Insider Activity

-A total of 95 insider transactions have happened at Fiserv Inc. (FISV) in the last six months, with sales accounting for 65 and purchases happening 30 times.
-The most recent transaction is an insider sale by Hau Robert W., the company’s Chief Financial Officer.
-SEC filings show that Hau Robert W. sold 8,479 shares of the company’s common stock on Feb 26 at a price of $116.28 per share for a total of $0.99 million.
-Following the sale, the insider now owns 92409.0 shares.
+A total of 100 insider transactions have happened at Fiserv Inc. (FISV) in the last six months, with sales accounting for 69 and purchases happening 31 times.
+The most recent transaction is an insider sale by Simons Doyle, the company’s Director.
+SEC filings show that Simons Doyle sold 10,388 shares of the company’s common stock on Mar 10 at a price of $122.10 per share for a total of $1.27 million.
+Following the sale, the insider now owns 79039.0 shares.

-Fiserv Inc. disclosed in a document filed with the SEC on Feb 16 that OLEARY DENIS (Director) bought a total of 9,100 shares of the company’s common stock.
-The trade occurred on Feb 16 and was made at $110.99 per share for $1.01 million.
-Following the transaction, the insider now directly holds 74478.0 shares of the FISV stock.
+Fiserv Inc. disclosed in a document filed with the SEC on Mar 10 that Lynch Dennis (Director) sold a total of 2,000 shares of the company’s common stock.
+The trade occurred on Mar 10 and was made at $123.12 per share for $0.25 million.
+Following the transaction, the insider now directly holds 20331.0 shares of the FISV stock.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.